Ebedthan/corebiota/README.md

 the function `core_microbiota` return a phyloseq object.

 This package have no external dependencies for your joy.
-We therefore, extensively use R Base and only few packages as suggests.
+We therefore, extensively use R Base and only pheatmap, covr and usethis as suggests.

 ## Installation